Syrian Americans: Politics

 Early Syrian Americans were not involved politically.
 Business owners were usually Republican, meanwhile labor workers were usually Democrats.
 Second generation Syrian Americans were the first to be elected for political roles.
 In light of the Arab–Israeli conflict, many Syrian Americans tried to affect American foreign policy by joining Arab political groups in the United States.
 In the early 1970s, the National Association of Arab-Americans was formed to negate the stereotypes commonly associated with Arabs in American media.
 Syrian Americans were also part of the Arab American Institute, established in 1985, which supports and promotes Arab American candidates, or candidates commiserative with Arabs and Arab Americans, for office.
 Mitch Daniels, who served as Governor of Indiana from 2005 to 2013, is a descendant of Syrian immigrants with relatives in Homs.
 As of 2024, many Syrian Americans who are involved with politics were more favorable to supporting Republicans as opposed to supporting Democrats.
-When Syrian American community leaders attended a conference in Michigan, one of Donald Trump's former foreign-policy advisers, Ric Grenell, said that Syrian Americans were more favorable to vote for Donald Trump in the 2024 United States Presidential Election.
+When Syrian American community leaders attended a conference in Michigan, one of Donald Trump's former foreign-policy advisers, Richard Grenell, said that Syrian Americans were more favorable to vote for Donald Trump in the 2024 United States Presidential Election.